ddev/ddev.com/src/content/blog/maintainer-job-description.md

 pubDate: 2023-05-19
 summary: The DDEV community is seeking paid maintainers to boost the project's sustainability and growth.
 author: Randy Fay
+featureImage:
+    src: /public/img/blog/2023/05/diverse_group_of_people_sitting_at_a_table_working.png
+    alt: Image of a diverse group of maintainers sitting at a table maintaining DDEV
 categories:
   - Announcements
 ---